Sulfur assimilation

-Sulfate uptake by plants
+Plants

+Uptake

 Sulfate uptake occurs in roots.
 The maximal sulfate uptake rate is generally already reached at sulfate levels of 0.1 mM and lower.
 The uptake of sulfate by the roots and its transport to the shoot appears to be one of the primary regulatory sites of sulfur assimilation.

 Sulfate is actively taken up across the plasma membrane of the root cells, subsequently loaded into the xylem vessels and transported to the shoot by the transpiration stream.
 The uptake and transport of sulfate is ATP-dependent.
 Sulfate is reduced in the chloroplasts.
 Sulfate in plant tissue is predominantly present in the vacuole, since the concentration of sulfate in the cytoplasm is kept rather constant.

 Distinct sulfate transporter proteins mediate the uptake, transport and subcellular distribution of sulfate.
 The sulfate transporters gene family has been classified in up to 5 different groups according to their cellular and sub-cellular gene expression, and possible functioning.
 Each group of transporter proteins may be expressed exclusively in the roots or shoots of the plant, or both.